Jubatian/rrpge-spec/specs/grapfifo.rst

 If the register written is the Accelerator's start trigger (matched as binary 0xxx01111, 'x' indicating don't care bits), the Graphics FIFO also autostarts, the same way like if the Start trigger (0xE05) register was written.

+The latched Command word's bit 0-8 auto-increments after a store if it was a Graphics register write.
+The increment neither happens if it addresses the Accelerator's start trigger (like above, matched as binary 0xxx01111, 'x' indicating don't care bits).

 Beam wait condition